On Workshops

 "Commitment is a function of two things: clarity and buy-in" -- Patrick Lencioni, The five dysfunctions of a team

 Clarity in either a project or an organisation ensures that the involved parties understand the goals, expectations, and roles given to them.
 All of these translate into apparent communication, well-defined objectives, and a shared vision where no vagueness is allowed.
 Tools like the SCQA framework help make that clarity explicit in practice.
-It is easier for people to fully commit when they know what is expected and what it is all about.
+It is easier for people to fully commit when they know what is expected and what it is all about - the flip side is that ambiguity in decision-making is what you're navigating when that clarity hasn't landed yet.

 On the other hand, buy-in is concerned with the level of emotional and intellectual investment made by individuals in a project or cause.
 It is achieved when people feel personally bonded with the goals and believe their contributions are valuable.
 To develop ownership, inclusive leadership, decision-making participation, and recognition and valuation of individual donations are necessary.
 Naturally, where there is investment in something, commitment follows.